kianakaslana648/anly521-final-project/README.md

 (which is a local frontend)

 Then you are at the front webpage.
+(More on the report website)

 ### Thanks
 * SD part largely inspired by the great project https://github.com/AUTOMATIC1111/stable-diffusion-webui.